How To Setup A Web Server Using a Wemos D1 Mini

 }

-Now we can begin the WiFi connection using the credential definitions specified at the beginning of the program.
+Now we can begin the WiFi connection using the credential definitions that we specified at the beginning of the program.

-After we start the WiFi connection we will put the program into a continuous while loop that iterates until WL_CONNECTED is set.
-This occurs when the ESP is assigned and IP address.
+After we start the WiFi connection we will put the program into a continuous while loop that iterates until a flag called WL_CONNECTED is set.
+This flag will be set by the web server when the ESP8266 is sucesfully assigned an IP address.

-As soon as the WL_CONNECTED flag is set, the while loop exits and the IP address is printed to the serial console.
-We can make a note of it so that we can use it to navigate to our hosted web page.
+As soon as the WL_CONNECTED flag is set, the while loop will exit and we can print the IP address to the serial console.

 //Begin WiFi